 PGY-3

-PGY-3 residents finalize their individual learning goals in preparation for their future career.
-In addition, senior residents serve as mentors for incoming interns; enhance their teaching skills with delivery of a capstone talk and a lecture in the ambulatory block curriculum; and, with a mentor, submit an article to a peer-reviewed publication.
-They continue in their primary and secondary continuity clinics, solidifying longitudinal relationships with patients.
-Senior residents also coordinate our “Eat, Pray, Love” professional development series, an informal dinner where GIM faculty and PC track alums talk about their career path.
+Third year residents finalize their individual learning goals in preparation for their future career as well as enhance their teaching skills with delivery of senior talks to their cohort during an ambulatory block.
+Didactics include talks on practice management and business of medicine concepts to prepare them for their future career.
+Residents continue in their primary and secondary continuity clinics, solidifying longitudinal relationships with patients, as well as rotating in a variety of outpatient subspecialty clinics and continuing to engage in service learning.
+Senior residents also coordinate our “Eat, Pray, Love” professional development series, an informal dinner where general internal medicine faculty share lessons learned from their career path.

 Rotation Curriculum